KariDriff/KariDriff/README.md

 - 👀 I’m interested in coding
 - 🌱 I’m currently learning Java and others
 - 💞️ I’m looking to collaborate on developing
-- 📫 How to reach me: IG @karidriff | TW @KariDriff
+- 📫 How to reach me: DC: @karidriff

 <!---
 KariDriff/KariDriff is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.